-8. CORRESPONDENCE WITH THE COMMISSION:
+7. CORRESPONDENCE WITH THE COMMISSION:

-The Commission will not enter into any correspondence with the candidates about their candidature except in the following cases:
+The Commission will not enter into any cor- respondence with the candidates about their candidature except in the following cases:

-(i) Every candidate for this examination will be informed at the earliest possible date of the result of his/her application.
-Admission Certificates, indicating the Roll Nos. will be issued to the candidates who are admitted to the examination.
-The Admission Certificate will bear the photograph of the candidate.
-If a candidate does not receive his Admission Certificate or any other communication regarding his/her candidature for the examination three weeks before the commencement of the examination, he/she should at once contact the Commission.
-On receipt of such a communication, Admission Certificate or a duplicate copy thereto will be issued to the admitted candidate.
-Information in this regard can also be obtained from the Facilitation Counter located in the Commission's Office either in person or over phone Nos.
-011-23381125/011-23385271/ 011-23098543.
+(i) The eligible candidates shall be issued an e-Admission Certificate three weeks before the commencement of the examination.
+The e-Admission Certificate will be made available on the UPSC website [www.upsc.gov.in] for downloading by can-didates.
+No Admission Certificate will be sent by post.
+If a candidate does not receive his e-Admission Certificate or any other communication regarding his/her candidature for the examination three weeks before the commencement of the examination, he/she should at once contact the Commission.
+In- formation in this regard can also be obtained from the Facilitation Counter located in the Commission's Office either in person or over phone Nos.
+011-23381125/011-23385271/011-23098543.
 In case no communication is received in the Commission's Office from the candidate regarding non-receipt of his/her Admission Certificate atleast 3 weeks before the examination, he/she himself/herself will be solely responsible for non-receipt of his/her Admission Certificate.
-It may be noted that the Admission Certificate will be issued at the address as photocopied from the Application Form filled in by the candidate.
-The candidate should, therefore, ensure that address given by him/ her in the Application Form is correct and complete with pin code.

 No candidate will ordinarily be allowed to take the examination unless he/she holds a certificate of admission for the examination.
-On the receipt of Admission Certificate, check it carefully and bring discrepancies/errors, if any, to the notice of UPSC immediately.
+On downloading of e-Admission Certificate, check it carefully and bring discrepancies/errors, if any, to the notice of UPSC immediately.